Limits and routing for heavy goods vehicles (HGVs)

 - Signs will only be considered on other roads if a survey shows that more than 10% of vehicles using the road are HGV’s.
 The cost of this survey is dependent on the area and road environment can therefore vary.
 However, they are usually within the range of £180 – £427, to which would be added the appropriate value of VAT.
 We will work with you on the location of where the survey should be undertaken and the expected survey cost.
 If the survey shows that more than 10% of vehicles using the road are HGVs, then a warning sign can be considered.
 If less than 10% of vehicles are HGVs, then no further investigation work will be carried out.

 - If the figures support the need for an advisory sign then the relevant requesting authority would need to make a non-refundable payment of £500 to commission the investigation work required, for example, initial assessment of the site, design, utility and environmental searches.

 - A summary of findings will then be submitted to the requesting authority, advising if it is possible to install a sign and if so, what the total cost of installation would be.

 Abnormal loads approval

-- Electronic service delivery for abnormal loads – the nationwide database for abnormal loads, or the;
+Notifications may be made via the electronic service delivery for abnormal loads – the nationwide database for abnormal loads.